callum-hart/immutable-styles/docsNext/basicConcepts.md

 </dl>
 ```

 The example above includes CSS declarations for both the first selector – the `dl` tag – and the second selector – the `dt` tag.
 As with CSS there is no limit to the number of decendants in a given selector.
-In the example above the second rule-set could contain a thrid rule-set, which in turn could contain a forth rule-set, and so on.
+In the example above the second rule-set could contain a thrid rule-set, which in turn could contain a forth rule-set, and so on:

 ```jsx
 <dl>